 Mimi was last seen in late December 2022 south of his mother Kiki, next to the home ranges of Gulkurguli and Bungaleenee.
 Before that, he was seen in February 2020 in the same area.
 Has he been there the whole time without us seeing him?
 Or, more likely, has he been checking out other areas, and just recently returned?
 Will this be a long-term occupancy, or will the big guys drive him out?

 Watch this cute video of Mimi and his age-mate Yeera:

 More information about Mimi and his family: https://www.echidnawalkabout.com.au/about-koala-mimi/

 How do we have so much information about Mimi?

-Echidna Walkabout’s Wild Koala Research Project has been monitoring the koalas of the You Yangs and Brisbane Ranges for 21 years.
+Echidna Walkabout’s Wild Koala Research Project has been monitoring the koalas of the You Yangs and Brisbane Ranges for 24 years.
 In 1998 we discovered a non-intrusive method of identifying koalas by their natural nose markings (nose patterns).
-Since then we have been collecting koala research data during tours, and using it to advocate for koalas, plant trees where they are most needed, and remove weeds to improve koala habitat.
+Since then we have been collecting koala research data during tours, and on Koala Clancy Foundation Conservation Days, and using it to advocate for koalas, plant trees where they are most needed, and remove weeds to improve koala habitat.